Stephen-Gates/service-locations/README.md

 This repository:
 - collects [service location data](/source-data/) from data.qld.gov.au
 - suggests a [template](/template/) to capture service location and related data.
 The template uses the recommendations from the Spatial Data Package Investigation and explores [refinements discussed on the Open Knowledge Forum](https://discuss.okfn.org/t/geo-data-package/6143/25)
-- repackages the service location data in line with the recommendations
+- repackages the service location data into [data packages](/datapackages/) in line with the recommendations

 The aim is to: